faceyspacey/extract-css-chunks-webpack-plugin/README.md

       },
 } )
 ```
-The value set by the aformentioned plugin will only be available in the runtime ( when webpack's javascript output is excuted ).
+The value set by the aforementioned plugin will only be available in the runtime ( when webpack's javascript output is executed ).
 In order for this plugin to work with hot module reloading, The npm script / gulp task / grunt task etc, should be invoked with the same environment variable as shown above.

 For example, when running the build using some form of npm script: